ludc/csream/README.md

 # Description

-The software implemnts the 3 models (M-REAM, B-REAM and D-REAM) described in the article [waiting for publication]
+The software implements the 3 models (M-REAM, B-REAM and D-REAM) described in the article [waiting for publication]

 ##Dependencies